zpz/zpz.github.io/_posts/2020-10-18-stream-processing.md

 A very nice feature of these functions is that the `AsyncIterator` type unites them all.
 The output of one can be the input of another.
 As a result, they can be used in a "pipe" fashion in flexible ways.

-The `transform` and `unordered_transform` are like "mapper", but they don't have to take one input and generate one output.
+The `transform` and `unordered_transform` are like "mappers", but they don't have to take one input and generate one output.
 They could aggregate and expand, with the help of `batch` and `unbatch`.

 The final example shows that `drain` could behave like a "reducer".
 But not quite, as `drain` can not produce an output stream.
 That's something to think about!